D'Aundre Pryce-Pierre

 Laying out the information architecture.

-To help me navigate how students can have a more reliable travelling experience whilst on campus, I have decided that a navigation based app would help alleviate the issues highlighted. to layout a flow inwill navigate the app and explore some its features, I had made a simple user flow to get some ideas down.
+To help me navigate how students can have a more reliable travelling experience whilst on campus, I have decided that a navigation based app would help alleviate the issues highlighted.
+I developed an interaction flow that would help users navigate the app and explore some its features.

 Application architecture